by Marcus Harrison Green

 Initially, I gave only a passing thought about the shooting, caught up in the frenzy of a news cycle continuously vomiting up one dismal tale after the next.

 My shame came from recognizing that I too had originally dismissed – just another sad tragedy, a story that happens to often- because I, like the others had casually reduced the life of who I thought was an unknown person, to a stereotype.

 My mind raced back to our high school days.
-Like me, Latrell was a black South Seattle bred student exported to a predominantly white, affluent school.
+Like me, Latrel was a black South Seattle bred student exported to a predominantly white, affluent school.
 Unlike me, he had hit the genetic jackpot.
 As the star running back our senior year, his muscles seemed constantly pregnant, about to give birth to another.
-Black Hercules, the “L-Train”, Latrell looked like the love child of granite and titanium.
+Black Hercules, the “L-Train”, Latrel looked like the love child of granite and titanium.